soylugiray/cl_pruefungsleistung/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a program to identify the language of a given text as an input.
+There are two programs in this project to identify the language of a given text as an input.
 It works in five languages: German, Dutch, English, Polish and Spanish.
-To differentiate the languages, two different kind of models are used: Corpus-Based and Lexicon-Based Models.
+To differentiate the languages, and two different kind of models are used: Corpus-Based and Lexicon-Based Models.
 <p align="right">(<a href="#top">back to top</a>)</p>